aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

     ...
 }
 ```
-The `meta` key contains important metadata for the instrument, while the `fields` and `helpers` keys contain JSON
+The `meta` key contains metadata for the instrument, while the `fields` and `helpers` keys contain JSON
 objects of data fields and layout elements that make up the instrument.
-While these 3 keys are unordered JSON
-objects, the `setup` key points to an ordered array of page objects.
+Since JSON objects' key ordering cannot be relied upon, the `setup` key points to an array of ordered page objects.
 This key defines the page structure of the
 instrument as well as the order in which the field or helper elements are rendered.
 The value of these keys are
 described in more detail below.

 All keys in the Z-JSON Instrument follow the lowerCamelCase naming convention.
-They also appear alphabetically
 inside each JSON object.

 ## 2.1: Instrument Metadata